Marian University Counseling Center

 The Counseling Center is now offering Drop-In support services in addition to its traditional counseling sessions.
 Students are welcome to use the drop-in times to talk about urgent issues they are facing, concerns they have about others, or to get additional support between their scheduled counseling sessions.

-Each week students will be able to drop-in either in-person or via telehealth to meet with a graduate intern counselor.
-Times include:
+Each week students will be able to drop-in either in-person or via telehealth to meet with a graduate intern counselor during office hours.

 The Counseling Center's Intern Chelsea will be offering a weekly Counseling Workshop Live Event!
 A variety of topics will be covered over the course of this semester.
 All live events are recorded and posted on the Counseling Centers Microsoft Stream page if you want to see any of these events that you might have missed.